Anne Johnson, NY

 A friendly woman led me into a school auditorium filled with regular kids sitting on the floor, whispering, giggling, and squirming like all schoolkids do.
 Once I was backstage, someone announced, “And now, with a number representing women in the Army, please welcome Anne Johnson!”

 The jazzy trumpet intro sounded.
 Three minutes zipped by like thirty seconds.
 The kids erupted in cheers.
 Afterward, a little boy showed me the thumbtacks he’d stuck in his sneakers so he could tap dance too.

-Bellevue gave me a check for seventy-five dollars (not fifty!) and a priceless new perspective.
+Bellevue gave me a check for $75 (not $50!), and a priceless new perspective.